 Tangy-sweet pickled red onions are an irresistible topping for everything from street tacos to curry.
-This Quick Pickled Red Onion recipe can be made in about 5 minutes and eaten as quickly at 30 minutes!
+Make this easy recipe in about 5 minutes and enjoy as soon as 30 minutes later!
+No canning required.

-Sometimes it’s the little recipes that make all the difference.
-If you’ve eaten street tacos you’ve noticed bright pink onions (or maybe you didn’t even know they were onions) topping them.
+If you’ve eaten street tacos you’ve noticed bright pink color onions (or maybe you didn’t even know they were onions) topping them.

 I’m sure they caught your attention because they add a wonderful flavor and bite to whatever they are eaten on along with that beautiful eye-catching color.

-What’s great about the Quick Pickled Red Onion recipe I’m sharing today is that it’s easy, fast and something you’ll find many uses for once you’ve made them the first time.
+There are many exciting things about this quick pickle recipe.
+It’s easy, fast and something you’ll find many uses for once you’ve made them the first time.